thetaylormcrae/gemmcountyrunners/_pages/our-runs.md

     alt: "gcr-river-trail"
     excerpt: >
       Saturdays can often be the slowest part of our week.
 That's why we like to jump start it at 08:00 at the Island's Southern Entrance!
-Join us for a relaxed <a href="https://www.strava.com/routes/3340894005752000780">3ish mile shuffle</a> along the Payette River.
+Join us for a relaxed <a href="https://www.strava.com/routes/3340894005752000780">40 minute shuffle</a> along the Payette River.
 monday_mug_run:
   - title: Monday Mug Run
     image_path: /assets/images/gcr-course-emmett_city_park_lolli.png
     alt: "gcr-city-center"
     excerpt: >
       You know that face you make first thing on a Monday morning?
 We'd love to see it!
 Come shake off the "Sunday Scaries" for a relaxed run with GCR!
-Join us at the Gem Island Southern Entrance for <a href="[https://www.strava.com/routes/3340894005752000780](https://strava.app.link/OupK34G4iSb)"> a 3ish mile run</a> through the city center.
+Join us at the Gem Island Southern Entrance for <a href="[https://www.strava.com/routes/3340894005752000780](https://strava.app.link/OupK34G4iSb)"> a 30-40 minute jaunt</a> through the city center.
 outro:
   - title: More to come!
     excerpt: We're just getting started and look to add more dates to our line up!
 Interested in exploring more of Gem County?